-- Strong structural drivers and government focus: "Housing for All by 2022" - Coordinated efforts by government agencies and regulators to align policies and fiscal incentives - Urban housing requirement estimated at 45 Mn units by 2022 - RBI, SEBI and IRDA regulatory focus on increasing funding avenues to HFCs - RBI has reduced risk weights on bank lending to AAA rated HFCs to 20% from 100% - SEBI has increased cap on additional exposure to AA (and above) rated HFCs from 5% to 10% (over the 25% sectoral limit) - IRDA has exempted investments in AAA rated HFCs from sectoral caps - With PMAY, effective home loan interest rate at 2.4% for home loan of Rs.
-2.4 Mn - Home loan amount eligible for subsidy under the Pradhan Mantri Awas Yojana (PMAY) has been increased - For the first time EMI has dropped below rents across cities making home ownership more lucrative and cheaper than renting property
+- Strong structural drivers and government focus: "Housing for All by 2022" - Coordinated efforts by government agencies and regulators to align policies and fiscal incentives - Budget 2017 has meaningfully enhanced the scope of 'Affordable Housing' & 'PMAY' for buyers, lenders and developers - Urban housing requirement estimated at 45 Mn units by 2022 - RBI, SEBI and IRDA regulatory focus on increasing funding avenues to HFCs - RBI has reduced risk weights on bank lending to AAA rated HFCs to 20% from 100% enabling banks to lower the cost of funding to HFCs - SEBI has increased cap on additional exposure to AA (and above) rated HFCs from 25% to 40%, the only sector enjoying limit above 25% sectoral limit applicable for all other sectors - IRDA has exempted investments in AAA rated HFCs from sectoral caps thereby enabling insurance companies to invest freely in HFC debt instruments - Affordable housing has been granted infrastructure status in the 2017 budget ECBs up to \$ 750 Mn per annum can be raised under automatic route - With PMAY, effective home loan interest rate at 0.42% for home loan of Rs.
+2.4 Mn - Home loan amount eligible for subsidy under the Pradhan Mantri Awas Yojana (PMAY) has been increased - Effective home loan rates in the affordable housing segment is at near-zero levels.
+With rental yields at 3.2%, home ownership is very lucrative and much cheaper than renting property